microsoft/code-with-engineering-playbook/docs/automated-testing/e2e-testing/recipes/postman-testing.md

 This approach has the following upsides:

 - Inherits all the upsides of the previous case.
 - Discourages unsafe sharing of secrets.
 Secrets are now pulled from Key Vault via Azure CLI.
-Keyvault Uri also no longer needs to be shared for access to auth tokens.
+Key Vault Uri also no longer needs to be shared for access to auth tokens.
 - Single source of truth for Postman Environment files.
 There's no longer a need to share them via repo.
 - Developer only has to manage a single Postman Collection.